-Bob skips even successful trades in single or low double digits % points but, to get the desirable effect, shows only triple or even 4-digits % gains.
-Only guru of investing knows how to get there and increase your wealth with his advice.
+Bob skips even successful trades in single or low double digits % points but, to get the desired effect, shows only triple or even 4-digits % gains.
+Only the guru of investing knows how to get there and increase your wealth with his advice.
 Otherwise, why would you spend money on the average analysts, right?

-The next step is to write the usually lengthy promotion of Bob’s skills and why without him you are out of luck or, perhaps, you need him badly if you want to make those triple-digits gains consistently.
+The next step is to write the usually lengthy promotion of Bob's skills and why without him you are out of luck or, perhaps, you need him badly if you want to make those triple-digit gains consistently.

 When Bob has completed the first two steps, the next one is to begin marketing his service.